 Federal Perkins Loan

 This is a limited federal loan fund administered by Colgate and available only to U.S. citizens and eligible noncitizens.
 Federal Perkins Loans carry a 5% interest rate, the government pays the interest that accrues during enrollment, and repayment begins nine months after the student is no longer enrolled at least half time.
-If a Perkins Loan is included as part of a financial aid award, the certified loan amount will be indicated, and the student will receive application instructions during the summer.
+If a Perkins Loan is included as part of a financial aid award, the certified loan amount will be indicated, and the student will receive application instructions shortly before the start of his or her first term at Colgate (or later, if the student should become a first-time borrower after beginning classes).
 Loan proceeds are disbursed electronically to the student account.